yetongchen/Adventure/README.md

 What would you like to do? go east
 You go east.

-> A dark room
+> A boss room

-The room is dark, and there seems to be something very big sleeping deep down.
+The room is boss, and there seems to be something very big sleeping deep down.

 Exits: west